-- 1. The travel is sponsored a UAFS department or Registered student organization; - 2.
+- 1. The travel is sponsored by a UAFS department or registered student organization; - 2.
 The travel and the driver are approved by a department head and a dean-level or higher supervisor; - 3.
 All applicable age (see below), licensure, and driving record standards are met;

-Age and training requirements for student use of motor pool vehicles are as follows:

-Motor pool sedans: 21 years of age
+Age and training requirements for student use of motor pool vehicles are as follows: Motor pool sedans: 21 years of age and an advisor or sponsoring staff member must be present in the vehicle.

-Motor pool minivans and SUVs: 21 years of age

-Motor pool large vans: 25 years of age, completion of all required reading and training, and an advisor or sponsoring staff member must be present in the vehicle.
+Motor pool security 21 years of age Motor pool large vans: 25 years of age, completion of all required reading and training,